-French literary prodigy, Marcel Proust, lived for 2 years as a recluse, in a second floor apartment in Paris.
-Cutting himself from the outside world, with not even daylight to indicate that he was still alive, he blocked his bedroom from outside noise, by covering the walls with cork.
-Not only did he manage to forget about the vicissitudes of the outside world, but also about inserting comas and full-stops in his “In Search For Lost Time.”
+French literary prodigy, Marcel Proust, lived for 2 years as a recluse, in a second-floor apartment in Paris.
+Cutting himself from the outside world, with not even daylight to show that he was still alive, he blocked his bedroom from outside noise by covering the walls with cork.
+Not only did he forget about the vicissitudes of the outside world, but also about inserting comas and full-stops in his “In Search For Lost Time.”

 As writers, we must all be jealous of Boethius, who fell victim to roman ineptitude and preconceptions.
-With nothing but pen and paper, enclosed with the 4 walls of his prison cell, and awaiting a certain death, he managed to write a philosophical masterpiece – “The Consolation of Philosophy.”
-What would he have said if he had known that his “Lady of philosophy,” dressed in white, who appeared in his prison cell, would also appear, under the name “Ashina,” in my microscopical attempt to write a fiction that will never be read, 2000 years later?
+With nothing but pen and paper, enclosed with the 4 walls of his prison cell, and awaiting a certain death, he wrote a philosophical masterpiece – “The Consolation of Philosophy.”
+What would he have said if he had known that his “Lady of philosophy,” dressed in white, who appeared in his prison cell, would appear 2000 years later as goddess of time “Ashina,” who would also cure a condemned man, in my microscopical attempt to write a fiction that will never be read?

-Of course, there is a difference between voluntarily locking yourself away in a cellar, and enduring a lockdown in order to limit the rampage of a virus.
+There is a difference between voluntarily locking yourself away in a cellar and enduring a lockdown to limit the rampage of a virus.
 We live in troubled times and, whether we read it or write it, literature is here to save us – at least those who can read, and those who think they can write.

-Be that as it may, the fact remains that even writing blog posts is a lonely business.
-With nothing but a motionless keyboard separating you from the central area of the computer screen that remains blank so long as you haven’t thought of anything worth writing, the absence of an “other,” defies you to write.
+The fact remains that even writing blog posts is a lonely business.
+With nothing but a motionless keyboard separating you from the central area of the computer screen that remains blank so long as you haven’t thought of anything worth writing, the absence of an “other” defies you to write.